Tag: Alex Cunningham

 The below Parliamentary question was asked by Alex Cunningham on 2016-02-05.

-To ask the Secretary of State for Business, Innovation and Skills, what assessment has been made of the potential cost of works to the former SSI steel works site on Teesside to prepare it for redevelopment.
+To ask the Secretary of State for Business, Innovation and Skills, what information his Department holds on the cost of maintaining and securing the former SSI steel works site on Teesside in its present condition.

 Anna Soubry